jeff-adkisson/swe-3313-fall-2023/project/details-implementation.md

 -  69% or below: does not meet most requirements or is very poorly coded.
 -  50% or below: does not compile (even if it meets all or most other requirements).

-*Note: Source codenot posted to Github will not be graded.
+*Note: Source code not posted to Github will not be graded.
 Also note that you are submitting source code - not a JAR file or EXE or other compiled artifact.*

 #### README.md in root of source code (20% of total)